Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 Basic infrastructure has collapsed.
 Over 70% of health facilities are non-functional, while cholera outbreaks and power shortages cut off access to clean water and medicine.
 Agriculture in Al Jazirah—once Sudan’s breadbasket—has been gutted.
 Irrigation canals have dried, and families have abandoned their farms, leaving the country on the brink of total food collapse (Mutual Aid Sudan Coalition, 2025b).

 International humanitarian agencies, far from being neutral lifelines, have retreated.
 In March 2025, USAID suspended its programmes, halting health, food, and protection projects.
 Other international NGOs scaled down or withdrew after attacks on convoys and the looting of warehouses.
-The result was not a void of generosity but the exposure of foreign aid’s true nature: surveillance infrastructure designed to manage populations, not empower them.
-Dependency was manufactured, and when empire pulled its presence, it left devastation in its wake.
+The suspension of foreign aid did not reveal a void of generosity; it exposed its true nature.
+Donors built surveillance infrastructures to manage populations, not empower them.
+They manufactured dependency, and when empire withdrew, it left devastation behind.

 B. Mutual Aid Sudan Coalition